kwaldenphd/data-visceralization/README.md

 What background information are you able to gather about what technologies are being used?

 Discussion/reflection questions:
-Initial observations
+- What are some of your initial observations from this experience?
-What stood out/surprised
+- What stood out in your exploration of the data?
-What concerned
+- Anything that surprised or concerned you?
-How you're thinking about race/surveillance differently Other comments/questions/etc
+- How are you thinking about race and surveillance differently after this experience?
+- Other comments/questions/etc

 # Option #3